-Our Management's Report on Internal Control Over Financial Reporting is included on page F-2 of this Annual Report and is incorporated herein by reference.
-Management concluded that our internal control over financial reporting was effective as of December 31, 2016.
+Our Management's Report on Internal Control Over Financial Reporting is included on page F-2 of this Annual Report, which is incorporated herein by reference.
+Management concluded that our internal control over financial reporting was not effective as of December 31, 2016, because of the material weakness described in Management's Report on Internal Control Over Financial Reporting.